-- 1. Submit a completed admission application form. - 2.
+- 1. Submit a completed admission application form. - Submit official High School transcript if transferring in less than 60 hours or have not completed a 2-year program. - 3.
 Submit official transcripts from any institutions of higher education the student has attended.
 Upon submission of ALL official transcripts, a degree audit will be completed by Randall University staff in order to establish a path toward graduation as well as a current grade point average (GPA).
 A grade point average below 2.00 ('C' average) will require a decision of the Admissions Committee.
-Students who have completed less than 24 college credit hours must also submit an official high school transcript.
-No transfer students will be considered for admission until presentation of their transcript(s) from the college(s) previously attended. - Submit ACT/SAT scores if fewer than 24 college credit hours have been completed. - 4.
-Submit two references.
-References must be someone that has known the applicant for at least two years and is not a family member. - Students transferring in with less than 24 college credit hours must complete IDIS 1001 Student Success Skills.
+Students who have completed less than 60 college credit hours must also submit an official high school transcript.
+No transfer students will be considered for admission until presentation of their transcript(s) from the college(s) previously attended. - Submit ACT/SAT scores if fewer than 24 college credit hours have been completed. - Submit two references.
+References must be someone that has known the applicant for at least two years and is not a family member.
+For example, from a teacher,

+- coach, high school counselor, church staff member or employer. - Students transferring in with less than 24 college credit hours must complete IDIS 1001 Student Success Skills.